dhirenjn/fantasia/README.md

 # Fantasia
 This project uses ESP32 with TouchPad sensors to play musical notes (Sa, Re, Ga, Ma, Pa) and control LED flickering.
 Each touchpin triggers an LED's flicker pattern and a corresponding note.
 Ideal for exploring touch sensing and sound-reactive lighting.

+This repository has 2 codes.
+The "main.py" code is a simple but longer version of code.
+The shorter but a little complex version of the code is "main1.py".
+You can use both and both do the same job.

 Features
 5 touch sensors: Each sensor corresponds to a musical note (Sa, Re, Ga, Ma, Pa).
 5 LEDs: Each LED flickers when the corresponding touchpad is activated.